Going to Egypt solo? Joining our magical trip to Egypt? You’re in the right place.

 The transitional period saw continued protests and political negotiations.
 Elections were held, leading to the rise of the Muslim Brotherhood and its political arm, the Freedom and Justice Party, whose leader, Mohamed Morsi, was elected as Egypt’s president in June 2012.

 His presidency, however, faced challenges as Egyptians remained divided over the role of religion in politics.
-Amidst widespread protests against Morsi’s rule, the military, led by General Abdel Fattah el-Sisi, intervened.
+Amidst widespread protests against Morsi’s rule, military forces led by General Abdel Fattah el-Sisi intervened.
 In July 2013, Morsi was removed from power, and a transitional government was established.

 General el-Sisi, who played a key role in removing Morsi, was elected as Egypt’s president in 2014.
 His presidency has been marked by a return to authoritarian rule and a crackdown on dissent.